psu13/mutable-hakyll/posts/cake.md

 > <a href="../images/IMG_0631.jpg">
 <img src="../images/IMG_0631-small.jpg" width=200></a>

-### Butterjoint, Chocolate Truffle Cake
+#### Butterjoint, Chocolate Truffle Cake

 The thing here is the flourless chocolate truffle cake.
 Let it be known that I think flourless chocolate cake is _bullshit_.
 You can't make good cake without flour.
 But this is the best chocolate cake in the city.
 So there you go.
 No picture of this one.

-### Girasole, Lemon Cake
+#### Girasole, Lemon Cake

 Girasole makes this lemon cake with whipped cream icing that's really good.

+#### Mango Mango, Crepe Cakes

+These are not really cake.
+But they are still better cake than most in town.
+Lots of cream.
+Nice soft pastry.
+The place has other things that are more cake-like.

+#### Madeleine, Regent Square

+The little bouchon are not really cake.
+But they _are_ better than cake.
+These folks also do some small pastry sized cakes that are really good.

+#### La Gourmandine, Brioche Bostok

+The Brioche Bostok here is more of a cakey bread than actual cake.
+But it's fantastic and you should get it.
+I have not tried any of their actual cake, but I should.
+And I would, except whenever I walk in the brioche and the chouquettes are sitting right there and what can I do?

-### Salem's
+#### Salem's

 Salem's has a dessert cooler with a few different kinds of sheet cake in it.
 I can vouch for the strawberry and the chocolate.
 We also saw exactly the same chocolate cake at the last fish fry we went to this year at a church in Wexford.
 Maybe they got it from Salem's.
 Maybe both places are getting it from somewhere else.
 Who knows?

+#### Giant Eagle

+Do not sleep on the sheet cake at Giant Eagle.
+It's better than 75% to 80% of the cake sold at any given bakery in town.

-### Moio's, Monroeville
+#### Moio's, Monroeville

 I haven't had a cake from here in more than ten years.
 But it used to be good.

-### Mango Mango, Crepe Cakes

-These are not really cake.
-But they are still better cake than most in town.
-Lots of cream.
-Nice soft pastry.
-The place has other things that are more cake-like.

-### Giant Eagle

-Do not sleep on the sheet cake at Giant Eagle.
-It's better than 75% to 80% of the cake sold at any given bakery in town.
+OK that's it.